How the Larry Nassar scandal has affected others

 — Valeri Liukin: The coordinator of the women's national team for USA Gymnastics announced in early February that he was stepping down, less than 18 months after taking over for Martha Karolyi.
 Liukin said that while he wanted to help turn around the program, "the present climate causes me, and more importantly my family, far too much stress, difficulty and uncertainty."

 — USA Gymnastics said in January that its entire board of directors would resign, as requested by the U.S. Olympic Committee.
-The USOC earlier this month took steps to decertify the gymnastics organization that picks U.S. national teams and is the umbrella organization for hundreds of clubs across the country.
+The USOC last month took steps to decertify the gymnastics organization that picks U.S. national teams, and USA Gymnastics filed a Chapter 11 bankruptcy petition last week as it attempts to reach settlements in the dozens of sex-abuse lawsuits it faces and to forestall its potential demise at the hands of the USOC.

-— Less than a year after being hired as USA Gymnastics' president and CEO, Perry resigned in September after the U.S. Olympic Committee questioned her ability to lead the scandal-rocked organization.
+— Less than a year after being hired as USA Gymnastics' president and CEO, Perry resigned in September after the USOC questioned her ability to lead the scandal-rocked organization.

 — Former California Congresswoman Mary Bono was hired in October as the interim president for USA Gymnastics only to resign four day later.
 Bono said she felt her affiliation with the embattled organization would be a "liability" after a social media post by Bono criticizing Nike and former San Francisco 49ers quarterback Colin Kaepernick drew widespread scrutiny within the gymnastics community.
 Six-time Olympic medalist Aly Raisman also questioned Bono's association with a law firm that advised the organization on how to handle portions of the Nassar scandal.